kharyal/arduino-WallFollower/README.md

 # arduino-WallFollower
-a wall follower for arduino
+a wall follower for arduino using 2 ultrasonic sensors